 Formation of Southwest Moluccas Regency on the island of Moa, there is great hope for advancing the leading regions in the border similar to other regions in Indonesia.
-Several islands in Southwest Moluccas Regency bordering neighboring countries including East Timor Island Luang sub-Distric Mdona Hyera (Sermata island) and Damer island is perfect for capture fisheries, the development of salt commodity, seaweed farming and mariculture.
+And aim find data and information about Southwest Maluku as potential area with marine resources Several islands in Southwest Moluccas Regency bordering neighboring countries including East Timor Island Luang sub-Distric Mdona Hyera (Sermata island) and Damer island is perfect for capture fisheries, the development of salt commodity, seaweed farming and mariculture.
 Moluccas fish catches in the southwest is increasing from year to year, but opresional catch fish in the sea is still very traditional.
 Fleet catches mostly use a rowboat or screen as much as 585, without the use of motor 310 and 184 outboard engines.
 A larger number of fleets <10 GT as many as 1,079 units.
-Determination of the number of units and the location of aquaculture with the carrying capacity of the existing land area.
+Determination of the number of floating net cages units and the location of aquaculture with the carrying capacity of the existing land area.
+While the manufacture of salt is done traditionally and not a business that is traded

 Keywords: Fisheries; Aquaculture; Southwest Moluccas